certainty/madmacs/README.md

 There are a couple of very basic conventions that I have applied.

-1. Global actions, actions that don't work on text or region are bound in the leader map under `SPC` or `C-c`.
+1. Global actions, actions that don't work on text or region are bound in the leader map under `C-c`.
 You'll fine a mnemonic grouping.
-2. Mode specific global actions are made available under the local leader map `C-SPC`.
+2. Mode specific global actions are made available under the local leader map `C-c m`
 3. Context specific actions (on point, or region, etc.) are usually made available via embark actions.
-4. Meow is setup to make quick actions available under the `g` prefix.
-For example `gd` finds the definition of the symbol that's selected.
-See [madmacs-keys-meow.el](./modules/keys/madmacs-keys-meow.el)

 **Transient menus where possible**